CLG2025/CPTG/README.md

 CPTG is not a dark matter halo fit and is not a MOND interpolation law.
 It is a geometric gravity framework in which gravitational enhancement, lensing displacement, cosmological comparison quantities, and possible Hubble-tension structure are modeled through curvature polarization, curvature transport, and branch-specific observational projection.

 The public repository contains reduced numerical implementations, benchmark scripts, figures, manuscripts, and development notes intended for reproduction, criticism, and further theory testing.
-Galaxy and cluster scripts represent the most direct public benchmarks, while cosmology-facing work is organized by claim level: diagnostic pass, validation candidate, or exploratory extension depending on the maturity of the implementation.
+Galaxy and cluster scripts represent the most direct public benchmarks, while cosmology-facing work is organized by claim level: comparison-layer pass, diagnostic pass, validation candidate, or exploratory extension depending on the maturity of the implementation.